-Mr Tan joined Sanli in 2021, and currently shares leadership as Co-Head of the EPC Department with Mr Daniel Tan Siong Heng.
+Mr Tan holds a Bachelor of Engineering degree in Mechanical Engineering from Nanyang Technological University and a Master of Science degree in Environmental Engineering from the National University of Singapore.
+Mr Tan joined Sanli in 2021, and currently shares leadership as Co-Head of the EPC Department with Mr Tan Siong Heng, Daniel.
 Together, they oversee the entire project lifecycle from tender to execution.